Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Core Requirements:

 - Thinking While Listening: The agent must be able to process streaming ASR results in real-time.
-While the interviewer is speaking, the agent should input incomplete sentence segments into a thinking model to generate and iteratively update its “internal monologue/thoughts.”
+While the interviewer is speaking, the agent should input incomplete sentence segments into a Thinking Model to generate and iteratively update its “internal monologue/thoughts.”
 These thought processes need to be used as context for generating the final answer.

 - Real-time Thought Display: The user’s interface needs an area to display the agent’s internal thought process in real-time.
 For example, when the interviewer mentions a technical term, related keywords, definitions, pros, and cons should immediately appear.
 This allows the user to see preliminary answer points while listening to the question.